gui-gui/my-mac-setup/README.md

 Save the file.

 This last change tells apache to load the information in the httpd-vhosts.conf file in the /private/etc/apache2/extra/ directory.
 We need to edit that file.
 You can delete or comment out everything in that file, and replace it with the following:

-*Criar a pasta ```www``` em algum lugar no sistema para servir de base para todos os sites.
-Colocar seu PATH no codigo abaixo do ```httpd-vhosts.conf```*.

 ```